Ready to Learn More?

 Assigned clinical hours may vary between 6 a.m. - 10:30 p.m.

-Respiratory Therapy classes may be offered at these Madison College campuses:
+Respiratory Therapy classes are offered at the Madison Truax campus.

 As an advanced-level respiratory therapy program, graduates are eligible to become Registered Respiratory Therapists (RRT).